Rishitha0320/COVID-19-ANALYSIS/README.md

-Here is an enhanced and professional-looking `README.md` file for your **COVID-19 Analysis** project, styled consistently with the one for your Food Waste project:

----

 # 🦠 COVID-19: Impact on Global Vaccination & Mortality

 A data-driven analysis to explore the global effects of COVID-19 vaccination on mortality and infection rates.
 This project visualizes and compares trends across countries to highlight the role of vaccines in mitigating the pandemic.